-Traditional lenders prefer to make loans on homes that are in reasonably good condition.
+Traditional lenders prefer to lend money for properties that are in good condition.
 If there are health or safety issues, the loan is a no-go.
 You may intend to fix those problems, dramatically increasing the value of the home for a profit, but lenders are most interested in lending for homes that are move-in ready.

 It is possible to use traditional home loans to flip a house, especially in the following situations:

-- You have significant equity in another property: This equity is something that can be used for a home equity line of credit (or other assets, including real estate, which can be used as collateral).
-Keep in mind that you may lose that property in foreclosure if you can’t keep up with the payments, so this option is risky (especially if your family lives on that property).
+- You have significant equity in another property: You might have access to funds from a home equity line of credit or other assets, including real estate, which can provide secured funding.
+Keep in mind that you may lose that property in foreclosure if you can’t keep up with the payments on your new loan, so this option is risky (especially if your family lives in the property you borrow against).

 Private Loans for Flipping Properties